Zhou Botong: Fictional character biography

-Later, with help from the protagonist Yang Guo, Zhou Botong meets Liu Ying, Duan Zhixing and Qiu Qianren again.
-He forgives a dying Qiu Qianren for killing his infant son, and reconciles his past differences with Liu Ying and Duan Zhixing.
-He also briefly participates in the Battle of Xiangyang against Mongol invaders.
+Zhou Botong appears in The Return of the Condor Heroes when he meets Xiaolongnü by chance and they teach other one of their skills to counter the villain Jinlun Guoshi.
+Later, with help from the protagonist Yang Guo, Zhou Botong meets Liu Ying, Duan Zhixing, and Qiu Qianren again.
+He forgives a dying Qiu Qianren for murdering his infant son, and reconciles with Liu Ying and Duan Zhixing.